 - We used Conditional Formatting to highlight the differences, not the statements inside VBA Macro.

-How to Create a Dynamic Formula That Compares 2 Columns and Return Differences When You Add New Items to Your Lists
+How to Create a Dynamic Formula That Compares 2 Columns and Returns Differences When You Add New Items

 =FILTER($B$6:INDEX($B:$B,COUNTA($B:$B)+ROW($B$5)-1),(COUNTIF($C$6:INDEX($C:$C,COUNTA($C:$C)+ROW($C$5)-1),$B$6:INDEX($B:$B,COUNTA($B:$B)+ROW($B$5)-1))=0)*($B$6:INDEX($B:$B,COUNTA($B:$B)+ROW($B$5)-1)<>""))

-If you use this formula in cell E6, and new items in the lists, it will work forever comparing and returning differences from List-1.
+- If you use this formula in cell E6, you can add new items in the lists.

 ='2.2 Dynamic (Named_Range)'!$B$6:INDEX('2.2 Dynamic (Named_Range)'!$B:$B,COUNTA('2.2 Dynamic (Named_Range)'!$B:$B)+ROW('2.2 Dynamic (Named_Range)'!$B$5)-1)